openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

-The Organizer has to verify the auction protocol, otherwise it will be verified automatically in the end of `verificationPeriod`.
+It is the organizer's duty to upload and confirm the protocol, although the award will not switch the status to "pending.payment" automatically.

 .. include:: tutorial/verify-protocol.http
  :code:

-Within **10 business days after becoming candidate** this candidate must provide payment and organizer must confirm this payment:
+Within **11 business days after becoming a candidate** he/she must provide payment and organizer has the same time to confirm the payment.
+Otherwise, the award will automatically become "unsuccessful":

 .. include:: tutorial/confirm-qualification.http